Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Introduction

 \section{Introduction}

 Diffusion Language Models (DLMs) have recently emerged as a promising alternative to autoregressive models (ARLMs), offering parallel generation and bidirectional context modelling through iterative denoising \citep{Austin2021-hi, Lou2023-da}.
-Within this family, masked DLMs (MDLMs) \citep{Sahoo2024-pi} have seen rapid progress, scaling competitively and showing strong perplexity and speed on standard benchmarks \citep{Nie2025-gz, song2025seed}.
+Within this family, masked DLMs (MDLMs) \citep{Sahoo2024-pi, NEURIPS2024_bad233b9} have seen rapid progress, scaling competitively and showing strong perplexity and speed on standard benchmarks \citep{Nie2025-gz, song2025seed}.
 Yet, despite these advances, it remains unclear how MDLMs use context during inference, and to what extent their distinct training objective alters well‑known inductive biases of ARLMs \citep{Liu2023-hv, Barbero2024-om}.
 In this work, we present a systematic study of context comprehension in MDLMs and uncover limitations that have immediate implications for how these models are trained, evaluated and deployed.

-Despite their promise, our analysis reveals that MDLMs introduce new challenges that are not yet widely recognised.
-Although their masked diffusion objective permits global context processing in principle, we find that context use is far from uniform.
-In practice, MDLMs exhibit strong locality effects, relying heavily on nearby context rather than uniformly integrating information across the input sequence.
-Moreover, generation-time design choices such as the number and placement of mask tokens can dramatically alter performance.
-These findings raise fundamental questions about the robustness of MDLMs and the validity of current evaluation practices.
+Our analysis reveals that although their masked diffusion objective permits more global context processing in principle, context use is far from uniform.
+MDLMs exhibit strong locality effects, relying heavily on nearby context rather than uniformly integrating information across the input sequence.
+Moreover, generation-time design choices such as the number and placement of mask tokens can significantly alter performance, raising fundamental questions about the robustness of MDLMs and the validity of current evaluation practices.